fjames86/dragons/README.md

 ```

 ## 5. Name server
-A recursive name server is defined in server.lisp, it is currently a work in progress.
+A recursive name server is defined in server.lisp.
+It should not be considered robust
-However it has been shown to be working, at least to a certain extent.
+enough for serious use but it has been shown to work.

 Known defects (there will be others):
  * It chooses authorities at random rather than trying each one in parallel.